GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 We automatically recognize image formats via their magic bytes.
 For formats that could contain either an image of a data set (e.g., geotiff) we determine which case it is and act accordingly.
+If your favorite image format is not automatically detected then please let us know its magic bytes so we can add it.

 Examples
 --------